Do you need a visa for Bali?

 If your passport is from a country covered by Indonesia’s visa exemption route, check the official A1 page instead.
 Do not assume this applies because you heard “ASEAN is visa-free.”

 If you want to stay longer, enter multiple times, work, be paid, study, join family, or convert into another stay arrangement, stop trying to squeeze the trip into VOA because it sounds easy.
-Easy is good.
-Wrong is not.
+Easy is good, but the route still needs to fit.

 Bali visa cost, documents and payment problems

 If the eVisa site is not working, payment fails, or the status gets stuck, do not immediately hand your passport data to a mystery helper.
-First: check the official site, retry later, confirm your card allows international online payments, save any invoice or payment reference, and use the official account/status tools.
-If your trip depends on a fast approval, give yourself time instead of applying at the last possible moment and then discovering that bureaucracy does not care about your flight deal.
+First: check the official site, retry later, confirm your card allows international online payments, save any invoice or payment reference, and use official account or status tools.
+If your trip depends on fast approval, give yourself time instead of applying at the last possible moment.

 US, UK, Australian, Indian and other passports

-Most nationality-specific searches are really asking the same thing: “Does my passport qualify, what does it cost, and can I do it online?”
+Most nationality-specific searches are really asking the same thing: “Does my passport qualify for Bali visa on arrival or e-VOA, what does it cost, and can I do it online?”

 Airlines like Jetstar, Qantas, Virgin Australia or Air New Zealand may remind you about visa requirements.
 Useful, yes.
 Final authority, no. Airline check-in staff can deny boarding if documents look wrong, but Immigration still controls entry.